mbelton-matc/mcrack/README.md

 # mc-crack
-Demonstration of password cracking principles

-mcrack-0.1.py : Simple demonstration of a dictionary attack
+Demonstration of simple dictionary attack in python

+Two versions are available:

-                This is the penetration tester's version
+mcrack-0.1.py : This is the penetration tester's version

-mcrack-0.2.py : Simple demonstration of a dictionary attack
-                This version includes useful output for reporting
+mcrack-0.2.py : This version includes useful output for reporting